Renewable Energy

 Key Lecture Points

-• Renewable energy is produced from a natural source that restores itself over a short period of time.
-Major forms of renewable energy are wind, solar, geothermal, hydro and biomass.
+• Renewable energy is produced from a natural source that is readily available or restores itself over a short period of time.
+Major forms of renewable energy are biomass, hydro, solar, wind and geothermal.
 Renewable energy sources can be found across the US, with the West possessing an especially high potential.

-• US consumption of renewable energy has risen markedly in the recent past.
-From 2007 to 2014, US annual consumption of renewable energy increased 41%.
+• US consumption of renewable energy has risen markedly in the recent past—14% from 2020-22.
 Nonetheless, the overall consumption of energy in the US is still dominated by fossil fuels.
-In 2014, 82% of energy consumed in the US was produced by the burning of fossil fuels.
+In 2022, 79% of energy consumed in the US was produced by the burning of fossil fuels.

 • What are the forces driving the increase in the use of renewable energy?